 - An internet commercial used this, showing a batch of unhappy, identical stick figures dropping money into garbage bins.
 Then one stick figure turns blue and getting a face because he has the idea to switch to this company's internet!
 But lest people be afraid of being too individual, the end makes sure to show all the other stick figures turning blue as well.

-- Lampshaded in the Batman Legends Of The Dead Earth story "Fables of the Bat-Man".
-In a dystopian future, Posea tells kids stories about Batman that each have An Aesop designed to make them question their society.
+- Lampshaded in the Batman Legends of the Dead Earth story "Fables of the Bat-Man".
+In a dystopian future, Posea tells kids stories about Batman that each has An Aesop designed to make them question their society.
 The first one is that you shouldn't let anyone force you to think their way.
-One of the kids asks "Except for you, Posea?" and he replies "Well now, maybe you've got me there, pup, so I'd urge you to question everything, even what I tell say.
-Find your own truths - and always think for yourselves."
+One of the kids asks "Except for you, Posea?" and he replies "Well now, maybe you've got me there, pup, so I'd urge you to question everything, even what I tell you.
+Find your own truths — and always think for yourselves."